 If you were hurt by a driver who was texting behind the wheel, you could be eligible for significant compensation.
 Your medical bills, lost wages, and other costs associated with the crash should be their responsibility, not yours.

-The Champion Firm, P.C. represents clients on a contingency fee basis, which simply means that you will owe us absolutely nothing unless and until we secure money on your behalf.
+The Champion Firm, Personal Injury Attorneys, P.C. represents clients on a contingency fee basis, which simply means that you will owe us absolutely nothing unless and until we secure money on your behalf.
 You can have our attorneys provide an honest and thorough evaluation of your case as soon as you call us or contact us online to set up a free consultation.